What Is The Beck Depression Inventory?

-Once the Beck Depression Inventory was revised to include questions that relate to these symptoms, it was much more widely accepted.
-It is currently used today by many clinicians, psychologists, and even primary care doctors to determine if people need to seek out professional outpatient treatment for depression.
+Once the Beck Depression Inventory was revised to include questions related to these symptoms, it was much more widely accepted.
+It's currently used today by many clinicians, psychologists, and primary care doctors to determine if people need to seek out professional outpatient treatment for depression.

 The Beck Depression Inventory should be taken by anyone who has overwhelming feelings of sadness lasting at least two weeks.
 The inventory can be used to determine if further intervention needs to occur.
-If you have recently gone through a significant loss, such as a death, or other events that would typically cause sadness, you may not need to take the Beck Depression Inventory.
-However, if you have feelings of sadness that do not stem from such an event or that last for months or years after the event, you may require further assistance.
+If you have recently gone through a significant loss, such as a death in the family, you may not need to take the Beck Depression Inventory.
+However, if you have feelings of sadness that do not stem from such an event or last for months or years after the event, you may require further assistance.
 The BDI can help you determine if that help is needed.

 There are 21 questions on the Beck Depression Inventory.
-These 21 questions are based on the diagnostic criteria found in the DSM-IV manual used by psychiatrists and psychologists for the diagnosis of mental health disorders.
-The 21 questions are multiple choice, with the scoring of 0 to 3 assigned to the answers.
+These 21 questions are based on the diagnostic criteria found in the DSM-V manual used by psychiatrists and psychologists to diagnose mental health disorders.
+The 21 questions are multiple-choice, with a scoring of 0 to 3 assigned to the answers.